Pros and Cons of a Pitching Machine

 - A coach should set a marker down that marks the first and third baselines, so batted balls are fair or foul balls.
 Of course, hitting outside on a ballfield makes the markers

 - It is always best to change the speeds of pitches as often as possible.
 The biggest drawback to pitching machines is it throws the same speed pitch after pitch.
 That action is not game-like, and players get locked into hitting only that speed.
 Timing can be thrown off for a long time when facing only one speed.
-If changing speeds is difficult like at paid batting cages, go with slower speeds at first to make sure players doesn’t get too jumpy and quick.
-As mentioned above, this slower rate is most important when the distance between batter and pitching machine is shorter than game distance.
+If changing speeds is difficult like at paid batting cages, go with slower speeds at first to make sure players don’t get too jumpy and quick.
+As mentioned above, this slower rate is most important when the distance between batter and pitching machine is shorter than the game distance.

 - As mentioned previously, any time the speed can be altered after ten or fifteen pitches, it is worthwhile and the best use of batting practice.

 - With machines that are very accurate, batters should move around in the batter’s box to get different pitch locations to practice.
 For example, moving away from the home plate will give them the outside half pitch, and moving closer to home will provide the inside pitch.

 Also, players can move up in the box towards the machine to get slightly higher pitch locations, etc

 Which is the best pitching machine?

 There is no simple answer to that question.
 Because there are expensive baseball tools, you have to consider if the machine will last and that players do not outgrow the device too quickly.
 Many good pitching machines exist in the marketplace and finding the one that best suits one’s needs and budget takes research and time.
 People should consider the age of the players and the location they will use the machine.